TSB04/svg-icon/README.md

 # **SVG Icon Package**
-A customizable and lightweight SVG icon package for React and other JavaScript frameworks.
+A framework-agnostic customizable and lightweight SVG icon package for React and other JavaScript frameworks.

 ---